zendesk/zendesk_apps_tools/README.md

     == Sinatra/1.3.3 has taken the stage on 4567 for development with backup from WEBrick [2013-01-10 16:54:48] INFO  WEBrick::HTTPServer#start: pid=76568 port=4567

-2) Using browser to open one ticket from your zendesk account, the URL showing in the browser address bar will look like this: https://xxx.zendesk.com/agent/#/tickets/1
+2) In your favorite browser, navigate to a ticket in New Zendesk.
+The URL should be something like https://subdomain.zendesk.com/agent/#/tickets/1

-3) Edit the URL in the address bar to include a 'zat' parameter, like this: https://xxx.zendesk.com/agent/?zat=http://localhost:4567/app.js#/tickets/1, then reload the page.
+3) Edit the URL in the address bar to include a 'zat' parameter `?zat=http://localhost:4567/app.js`, then reload the page.

+The full url should look something like this: https://subdomain.zendesk.com/agent/?zat=http://localhost:4567/app.js#/tickets/1

 The value of 'zat' is the web address to serve the app locally.
 The port number should match the 'zat server' port number from previous step.

-4) Reload the app by clicking on the 'APPS' button on the page, then clicking the 'Reload Apps' link.
+4) Reload the apps by clicking the 'Reload Apps' link.
 The local app will appear in the app panel.
 (Note: if you are using Chrome, and you see a 'Shield' icon in the address bar, click that icon, and it says 'This page has insecure content', then click 'Load Anyway'.
 This is because the page is using https, but we are loading the local app using http.)

-STEP 5: Package the app.
+**STEP 6**: Package the app.

     $ zat package --path /tmp/test-app
     Enter a zendesk URL that you'd like to install the app (for example: 'http://abc.zendesk.com', default to 'http://support.zendesk.com'):